mirokrastanov/TV-Kingdom/README.md

 The website is an entertainment platform focused on TV shows.
 It provides users with a variety of features including browsing and searching for shows, viewing detailed information about shows, seasons, episodes, cast, crew, and actors.
 Users can also explore images related to shows and episodes.
 Additionally, the website offers user authentication, allowing registered users to personalize their experience by managing their profiles.

-## Key Features
+## Features
+- `Infinite Scrolling` for Shows, Actors & Schedule pages.
-- A Unique Home Page Cards Slider supporting user interactions and resembling the Shuffle of a Deck of Cards.
+- Unique Home Page `Shows Cards Slider` supporting user interactions and resembling the Shuffle of a Deck of Cards.
 Available to both guests and users.
-- Home Page showcasing featured content.
 - Schedule page for tracking show timings.
 - Detailed pages for Shows, Seasons, Episodes, Cast, Crew, and Actors.
-- Search functionality for discovering content.
-- User authentication for personalized profiles.
+- `User authentication` for personalized profiles.
+Users get an enhanced experience and full access to the app.
 - Custom 404 Not Found page for handling invalid routes.
-- Light/Dark modes - selection is remembered for each account.
+- `Light/Dark modes` - selection is remembered for each account.
-- Comments for the following pages: Show Details, Actor Details, Episode Details.
+- `Comments` for the following pages: Show Details, Actor Details, Episode Details.
-- Overview of latest comments is also available at Users' profile page.
+- Overview of `latest comments` is also available on Users' profile page.
-- Profile image selection from a preset of stock images (future update might also support custom image upload).
+- `Profile image selection` from a preset of stock images (future update might also support custom image upload).
-- Guest features/access are limited to less than 10% of all features.
-- Users get an enhanced experience and full access to the app.
-- Dynamic search available as a separate entity with its own page and also from within the navigation bar.
-Both share the same search context.
+- `Dynamic search` available both from the nav bar and as a dedicated feature page.
+- Dynamic switching between Shows & Actors results.
+Both available on the dedicated Search page.
-- Dynamic navigation with animations.
+- Dynamic navigation with animations and `Custom Tooltips`.
-- Special mobile device views and navigation show/hide button for mobile view.
+- `Responsive Design on All pages`.
+Mobile device views and mobile specific navigation with a show/hide button.
-- Custom scrollbars with a smooth effect.
+- `Custom scrollbars` with a smooth effect.
+- The app also features a set of beautiful background images for user sign in & sign up pages, and also for the home page.
 - And much more...